 The endpoint security analysis conducted through the above threat model identified a total of 212 potential threats across all three security levels, 143 of which are effectively mitigated by the deployed and contemplated compensating controls.
 The analysis could continue by choosing an alternative endpoint security control configuration and comparing the mitigation results.

 The summary report for the above threat model is available for download here.

-Schedule a live demo to learn how easy it is to analyze endpoint security with ThreatModeler.
+Schedule a live presentation to learn how easy it is to analyze endpoint security with ThreatModeler.